SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Domain-specific batch normalization on

 \section{Domain-specific batch normalization on $\mathcal{S}^+_D$}

-In this section, we briefly review batch normalization (BN) \cite{ioffe_batch_2015} variants with a focus on $\mathcal{S}^+_D$ as well as domain-specific batch normalization (DSBN) \cite{chang_domainspecific_2019}.
-We then present SPDDSMBN and show in a theoretical analysis that the running estimates converge to the true domain-specific Fréchet means under reasonable assumptions. \paragraph{Batch normalization} Batch normalization (BN) \cite{ioffe_batch_2015} is a widely used training technqiue in deep learning as BN layers speed up convergence and improve generalization via smoothing of the engery landscape \cite{santurkar_how_2018,yong_momentum_2020}.
-A standard BN layer applies slightly different transformations during training and testing to independent and identically distributed (iid) observations $\vec{x}_j \in \mathbb{R}^d$ within a minibatch $\mathcal{B}$ of size $M$ drawn from a dataset $\mathcal{T}$.
-During training, the data are whitened using the batch mean $\vec{g}_\mathcal{B} \in \mathbb{R}^d$ and variance $\vec{s}^2_\mathcal{B} \in \mathbb{R}^d_+$, and then scaled and shifted to have a parametrized mean $\vec{g}_\phi$ and variance $\vec{s}^2_\phi$.
-The BN layer input output relation is expressed as
+In this section, we review relevant batch normalization (BN) \cite{ioffe_batch_2015} variants with a focus on $\mathcal{S}^+_D$.
+We then present SPDMBN and show in a theoretical analysis that the running estimate converges to the true Fréchet mean under reasonable assumptions.
+At last, we combine the idea of domain-specific batch normalization (DSBN) \cite{chang_domainspecific_2019} with SPDMBN to form a SPDDSMBN layer.
+Table\,\ref{tab:acronymns} provides a brief overview of related and proposed methods.

+\paragraph{Batch normalization} Batch normalization (BN) \cite{ioffe_batch_2015} is a widely used training technqiue in deep learning as BN layers speed up convergence and improve generalization via smoothing of the engery landscape \cite{santurkar_how_2018,yong_momentum_2020}.
+A standard BN layer applies slightly different transformations during training and testing to independent and identically distributed (iid) observations $\vec{x}_j \in \mathbb{R}^d$ within the $k$-th minibatch $\mathcal{B}_k$ of size $M$ drawn from a dataset $\mathcal{T}$.
+During training, the data are normalized using the batch mean $\vec{b}_k$ and variance $\vec{s}^2_k$, and then scaled and shifted to have a parametrized mean $\vec{g}_\phi$ and variance $\boldsymbol{\sigma}^2_\phi$.
+Internally, the layer updates running estimates of the dataset's statistics ($\vec{g}_k, \boldsymbol{\sigma}^2_k$) during each training step $k$; the updates are computed via exponential smoothing with momentum parameter $\gamma$.
+During testing, the running estimates are used.